bmike2047/wordscount/README.md

 - -Xmx500m, Memory for worker.
 As you can see this is low because we are using lots of chunks.
 This can be tuned based on available resources.
 - -DworkerName=work1,  worker unique id.
 We use this for failover
-- -Dcollector=true,  this worker is also the collector so he will wait for other workers to finish and call map-reduce.
+- -Dcollector=true,  this worker is also the collector so he will wait for other workers to finish and call map/reduce.
 This can be tuned based on available resources.
 - -Dchunks=700 , number of chunks we want to divide the file.
 The smaller the chunks the bigger RAM we need.
 - -DbulkSave=80000 , number of inserts we send in bulk to MongoDB.
 A too large value may cause the driver to go in out of memory.
 This can be tuned based on available resources.
 - -DcreateDB=true , this will drop an recreate the DB.
 We want to do this for the first worker